redpanda-data/connect/resources/docs/outputs/README.md

 methods on the '/output/{output_id}' endpoint.
 When using POST the body of the request should be a JSON configuration for the output, if the output already exists it will be changed.

-## `fan_out`

-The fan out output type allows you to configure multiple output targets.
-With the fan out model all outputs will be sent every message that passes through benthos.

-This process is blocking, meaning if any output applies backpressure then it will block all outputs from receiving messages.
-If an output fails to guarantee receipt of a message it will be tried again until success.

-If Benthos is stopped during a fan out send it is possible that when started again it will send a duplicate message to some outputs.

 ## `file`